Infrastructure Improvements and connecting new communities is costly. Who pays for what?

 So who pays off-site costs, and when?

-Taxes and levies are set by City of Regina, and are paid by Developers to offset a significant portion of the growth and connection costs
+Taxes and levies are set by the City of Regina, and are paid by Developers to offset a significant portion of the growth and connection costs.

 Growth related work is primarily funded by Servicing Agreement Fees (SAF) between The City and Developers.
-Determined annually, the SAF mandates an average levy (Acreage Assessment) between $346K – $380K /ha (2016).
+Determined annually, the SAF mandates a levy (Acreage Assessment) of $442,000/ha (effective Jan.
+1, 2019).

-Developers are required to pay The City the predetermined amount per hectare of land within the development area.
+Developers are required to pay the City the predetermined amount per hectare of land within the development area.
 The funds, paid years in advance by Developers, are controlled by the City and allocated to the infrastructure such as water, wastewater, storm water, transportation, parks and recreation costs associated with the new development.
+In addition to the SAF, the Developer is required to provide security or bonding for the entire construction cost of all new infrastructure.
+This bonding/security amount is reduced as the developer installs the infrastructure.
+This is collected as insurance so that the City has the means to complete construction, in case the Developer fails to (i.e. if they fold or go bankrupt).

 Eventually, when homes are purchased, new Home Buyers compensate Developers for up-front costs.
 Then, like the rest of us, new residents add to the property tax pool, contributing to surrounding infrastructure capital and maintenance costs.